testcontainers/testcontainers-dotnet/docs/modules/index.md

 or extend the `Init()` member as we have already done and add `WithPassword(Guid.NewGuid().ToString())` to set a default value.

 It is always a good idea to add both approaches.
 This way, the user can be sure that the module is properly configured, whether by themself or by default.
 This helps maintain a consistent and reliable experience for the user.
-Following it, when creating your own modules, either in-house or public you can be a role model for other developers too.

 The repository provides reference implementations of [modules](https://github.com/testcontainers/testcontainers-dotnet/tree/develop/src).
 This modules are comprehensive examples and can serve as guides for you to get a better understanding of how to implement an entire module including the tests.